ctnava/rxtechnotes/sop/gowning/readme.md

 ![Surgical Scrub Brush with Nail Cleaner](./nail_brush.PNG)

-- Use **surgical scrub brush** with nail cleaner and antimicrobial soap.
+- Use **surgical scrub brush/ sponge** with nail cleaner and antimicrobial soap.
 - Clean all nail beds, palms, fingers, **and forearms up to elbows**.
 - Rinse thoroughly with **sterile water**, not tap water.
 - Use a disposable towel to dry hands completely.